rcarvalhosilva/CleanSwiftSourceryTemplate/README.md

 - MySceneDisplayLogicSpy.swift
 - MySceneViewControllerTests.swift

+- MySceneView.swift
+- MySceneDisplaySpy.swift
+- MySceneViewTests.swift

 - MySceneRouter.swift
-- MySceneRouterSpy.swift
+- MySceneRoutingLogicSpy.swift
 - MySceneRouterTests.swift

+- MySceneConfigurator.swift
+- MySceneConfiguratorTests.swift

 You can see the generated code from the example above in the [Generated](Generated) folder of this repo.
-The files were generated using Sourcery installed via Homebrew using the following cli command:

-`sourcery --sources ./ExampleSource --templates ./Template --output ./Generated`

-Don't forget to add `@testable import <YourTarget>` inside your tests and spy files
+After generation remove the comments and the Scene protocol marker and move the files to their correct folder and you're ready to go!
+The VIP cycles will be already tested to a faster kickoff.

 ## License

-Sourcery is available under the MIT license.
+CleanSwiftSourceryTemplate is available under the MIT license.
 See [LICENSE](LICENSE) for more information.

 You can [follow me on Twitter][1]